Doug-AWS/code-examples/README.md

 # code-examples
-Place to store my code examples as I work on them
+Place to store my code examples as I work on them.